Documentation / Short Interest

 7. Stage 3: Trail remaining 34% with 8 EMA or previous day low

-8. Exit early if: volume dries up, MP turns red, no movement after 3 days
+8. Exit early if: volume dries up, MP weakens to Orange (Distribution) or Red (Deceleration), no movement after 3 days

 9. Weekend holds: Only if +5% profit and strong momentum